STEFAN10085288/SmartHydroGitPage/README.md

 <body>

     <h2>Overview of SmartHydro</h2>
     <p>Welcome to SmartHydro.
 Smart Hydro is a community-driven project focused on empowering self-sufficient farmers with hydroponic systems to cultivate their own crops.
 This app plays a crucial role in this effort by enabling users to easily manage and keep an eye on their hydroponic system.
-This helps ensure that their plants grow sustainably. </p>
+This helps ensure that their plants grow sustainably.p>

     <h2>Features</h2>